zio/zio/docs/overview/creating_effects.md

 ZIO provides `zio.Blocking`, which can be used to safely convert such blocking side-effects into ZIO effects.

-A blocking side-effect can be converted directly into a ZIO effect blocking with the `effectBlocking` method:
+A blocking side-effect can be converted directly into a ZIO effect blocking with the `attemptBlocking` method:

 ```scala mdoc:silent
 val sleeping =